1. Personal Information we collect

 - for analytics, product development, research and benchmarking;

-- to include in one or more of our databases so that we can provide it to our customers as part of the product or service they select;
+- to include in one or more of our databases so that we can provide it to our customers as part of a product or service they select;

 - sharing with our group companies, affiliates and partners who will collect, hold, use and disclose Personal Information shared with them by us to create and sell risk analysis and other information products; and